 If your manufacturing team improves yield due to the improved robustness of a design, they improve throughput and profitability.

 If your design team finds and resolves reliability and quality issues earlier in the program, they have a lower chance of missing shipping and profitability targets.

 The essence of leadership is about using your knowledge to help others be successful.
-As a reliability engineer this often includes the achievement of a reliable product, yet not always.
-It’s not about what you, you personally want, it not only about achieving goals or targets.
+As a reliability engineer, this often includes the achievement of a reliable product, yet not always.
+It’s not about what you, you personally want, it is not only about achieving goals or targets.
 It’s about helping others succeed.